 Future Policy Benefits.
-Our liability for future policy benefits, which is presented in the consolidated balance sheets, represents the present value of estimated future policy benefits to be paid, less the present value of estimated future net benefit premiums to be collected.
-Net benefit premiums represent the portion of gross premiums required to provide for all benefits and associated expenses.
+Our liability for future policy benefits, which is presented in the consolidated balance sheets, represents the present value of expected future net premiums receivable under the contracts.
+Net premiums are defined as the portion of the gross premiums received from policyholders that are needed to pay for all benefits.
 These benefit payments are contingent on policyholders continuing to renew their policies and make their premium payments.
 We expect to fully fund the obligations for future policy benefits from cash flows from general account invested assets, claims reimbursed by reinsurers, and from future premiums.